Wild and Wonderful West Virginia

 Querencia: The Straw Bale Studio

-Cob Is
+Cob Is Earth

-I’ve known that the lime plaster, once it hardens, is limestone but I did not understand that the cob is sandstone.
-We came out of the trees and we found that we could survive in colder places by living in caves.
-Cob and earthen or “mud” homes should not be thought of as dirt dwellings but as stone dwellings.
-Mud and dirt or even soil is the organic material that we, and animals, and plans turn into.
+First, humans came out of the trees.
+We found that we could survive in colder places thanks to fire and living in caves.
+Then, cob and earthen or “mud” homes were created.
+That said, these should not be thought of as dirt dwellings.
+Instead, think of them as stone dwellings.
+Mud is just rock along with the organic material that we, as animals, turn into.
 Clay and sand are the remains of stones, rocks, and mountains.

 Montani Semper Liberi